0xsequence/live-contracts/README.md

 To add a new contract, create a new contract factory in the `scripts/factories` directory.
 Include the contract's ABI, bytecode and deployment source in the factory.

+Add the contract name to the `ContractName` type in `scripts/types.ts`.

 Update `scripts/deploy-contracts.ts` to:

 - Deploy the contract using the factory